awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 + `iot:DeleteThingShadow`​

 **Note**
-For other operations or for unauthenticated identities, does not scope down the permissions attached to the Amazon Cognito identity pool role\.
+For other AWS IoT Core operations or for unauthenticated identities, AWS IoT Core does not scope down the permissions attached to the Amazon Cognito identity pool role\.
 For both authenticated and unauthenticated identities, this is the most permissive policy that we recommend you attach to the Amazon Cognito pool role\.

 **HTTP**